w3f/polkadot-spec/spec-website/docs/chap-networking.md

 where
 - $C$ is the BEEFY commitment ([Definition 50](chap-networking.html#defn-grandpa-beefy-commitment)).

-- $V\_(0,... n)$ is an array where its exact size matches the number of validators in the current authority set as specified by $"id"\_(bbb V)$ in $C$.
+- $V\_(0,... n)$ is an array where its exact size matches the number of validators in the current authority set as specified by $"id"\_(\mathbb V)$ in $C$.
 Individual items are booleans which indicate whether the validator has signed the statement (*true*) or not (*false*).
 It’s critical that the boolean indicators are sorted based on their corresponding public key entry in the authority set.

   For example, the boolean indicator of the validator at index 3 in the authority set must be placed at index *3* in $V_n$.
 This sorting allows clients to map public keys to their corresponding boolean indicators.